sophiefsadler/Camino_Map/README.md

 This project is a visual and interactive diary of my 31-day, 800km walk along the Camino Francés in Spain.
 I wanted to create a data-driven map that tells the story of the journey day by day, combining geographical data with personal diary entries, photos, and videos.

-It was built from scratch to practice and showcase my skills with modern web development techniques, with a focus on data and map-based visualization.
+It was built from scratch to practice and showcase my skills with modern web development techniques, with a focus on data and map-based visualisation.

 The project is fully responsive and works independently for desktop and mobile.